dtch1997/dev-journal/README.md

 # My Software Development Journal
-A record of assorted tools, concepts, and libraries that I've used / heard of over the years and found to be effective
+A record of assorted tools, concepts, and libraries that I've used / heard of over the years and found to be effective.

+These are mostly optimized for Python development

-## Development Environment
+## Dev Tools
 - IDE: VSCode
 - Package management: Anaconda, Poetry, Yarn